omgnetwork/omgnetwork.github.io/docs/network/fee-relay.md

 ##### UTXO helper

 UTXO helper filters UTXOs that can be used during a transaction.
-Currently, the OMG Network has a limitation of only 4 inputs and 4 outputs, thus you can have a maximum of 2 payment inputs and 2 fee inputs.
+Currently, the OMG Network has a limitation of only 4 inputs and 4 outputs, thus you can have a maximum of 3 payment inputs and reserve the last one for a fee input.
 For simplicity purposes, we select UTXOs that have an amount that is greater or equal to the amount requested in a transaction.

 ```js
 // get utxos that can be used for payment